kratisto/docs/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 >>
 >> *In this example, the python file `file.py` is added and prefixed by `/scripts`, resulting in the file path `/scripts/file.py`.*
 >>
->> Once upload is completed, you should see uploaded files in the object list.
+>> Once the upload is completed, you should see uploaded files in the object list.
 >>
 >> ![S3 compatible bucket overview](images/s3-bucket-content.png)
 >>